Training information for aspiring and existing disability sector workers

 CareCareers, a not-for-profit initiative, has information about working in the disability sector, including job advertising, career planning resources and a practitioner network.
-The site also has information to assist you to determine if disability sector work is right for you, including a career quiz and an online learning module designed to inform existing and potential workers about the transformation the NDIS will create.
+The site also has information to help you determine if disability sector work is right for you, including a career quiz and an online learning module designed to inform current and potential workers about the transformation the NDIS is creating.

 Prior to committing to a career pathway, contact local employers to determine which qualification or skill set might be the most valuable for local needs.

-The Priority Skills List and the User Choice Qualification and Price List identify qualifications and skill sets that attract a government subsidy, including those applicable to the disability sector workforce for both potential and existing workers.
+The Priority Skills List and the User Choice qualification and price list identify qualifications and skill sets that attract a government subsidy, including those applicable to the disability sector workforce.

 A range of subsidised training opportunities to support career pathways and broaden the skills of existing workers is also available.

-Many of the entry-level certificate III qualifications can be undertaken as a traineeship or 'free training for Year 12 graduates' qualification.
+Many of the entry-level certificate III qualifications can be undertaken as a traineeship or under the Free TAFE for under 25s initiative.